yitian97/SDformerFlow/README.md

-# Spiking Neural Network Transformer for Event-based optical flow estimation
+# SDformerFlow: Spatiotemporal swin spikeformer for event-based optical flow estimation.

-[//]: # (This code allows for the reproduction of our paper: SDformerFlow: Spiking Neural Network Transformer for Event-based Optical Flow, ICPR2024)
+This code allows for the reproduction of our paper:

-[//]: # ()
-[//]: # (and our new improved version of the model:)
+SDformerFlow: Spiking Neural Network Transformer for Event-based Optical Flow, ICPR2024 [[paper]](https://link.springer.com/chapter/10.1007/978-3-031-78354-8_30) and our new improved version of the model:

-[//]: # (SDformerFlow: Spatiotemporal swin spikeformer for event-based optical flow estimation. [[arxiv]]&#40;https://arxiv.org/abs/2409.04082&#41;)
-This code allows for the reproduction of our paper: Spatiotemporal swin spikeformer for event-based optical flow estimation.
+SDformerFlow: Spatiotemporal swin spikeformer for event-based optical flow estimation. [[arxiv]](https://arxiv.org/abs/2409.04082)

 The following are results tested on our validation dataset on DSEC dataset.
 Flow estimation are masked where valid ground truth data is available.

 <!-- &nbsp; -->